PickUpThePhone/pizero2/README.md

  `git clone https://github.com/PickUpThePhone/pizero2`

-If you want to activate the virtual environment on windows, first you must run the command below.
-Although there is not much point in activating the environment since some of the modules only work on linux (because they were installed in a linux environment).
-So preferably only run your code on the pi.
+If you want to activate the virtual environment on windows, you must use WSL.
+Download WSL through Powershell using:

-`Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`
+`wsl --install`

+You need to have a WSL terminal open before you activate the virtual environment and run code.

 ## Basic Raspberry Pi OS commands